 CKYC has been made mandatory by SEBI for the clients on-boarded from August 2016.
-However, some intermediaries do not have systems for the processing the record and uploading into CKYC.
-Further, the requirements of the CKYC system pertaining to preparation of file for upload is not user friendly and requires technical support.
-Your Company has introduced a system which enables intermediaries to submit records in KYC as per the format prescribed by CERSAI.
+Some intermediaries have outsourced to CVL the activity of processing the record for uploading into CKYC.
+Your Company has introduced a system which enables intermediaries to submit records in CKYC as per the format prescribed by CERSAI.